esterUOC/esterUOC.github.io/Challenge0/Lesson1.md

 Clicking this button will download an executable: the VisualStudioSetup.exe, this executable will install the VisualStudioInstaller or VSI.

-Once we have the VSI running, in the "Available" tab we will see that we have the optionto install el VS Community 2022.
-Clickinstall and we will wait for a while, it usually takes its time… Next we will have to configure which components we want to install, for us we will only need to click on the options of:
+Once we have the VSI running, in the "Available" tab we will see that we have the option to install the VS Community 2022.
+Click install and we will wait for a while, it usually takes its time…

+Next we will have to configure which components we want to install, for us we will only need to click on the options of:

-- Desktop developent with C++
+- Desktop developent with C++.
-- (opcional) .Net desktop development i Universal Windows Platform development
+- (optional) .Net desktop development and Universal Windows Platform development.

 ![3](https://github.com/esterUOC/esterUOC.github.io/assets/128288660/3b2aa184-a9f8-47e4-ab1c-9875a8d71e55)

-Once VS is installed we can launch the application, we recommend you register using your Microsoft username and password.
+Once Visual Studio is installed we can launch the application, we recommend you to register yourself by using a Microsoft username and password.

-From now on we will be able to configure some things in the application.
+From now on, we will be able to configure some things in the application.

-1. Dark mode: if we want the "dark mode" instead of the one used by default, we will go to Tools->Options, in the "General" tab, choose the Dark mode.
+For example to enable the Dark mode: if we want the "dark mode" instead of the one used by default, we will go to Tools->Options, in the "General" tab, choose the Dark mode.

+## Create an empty project

 To create a new solution go to File->New Project, here we will select C++ in the "Languages" tab, and from here we can select "Empty project".